Shoaib Mansoor

-Shoaib Mansoor (شعیب منصور; born 4 February 1951 in Karachi) is a Pakistani television and film director, writer, producer, lyricist and musician of Muhajir origin.
+Shoaib Mansoor (شعیب منصور; born 4 February 1951 in Karachi) is a Pakistani television and film director, writer, producer, lyricist and musician.

 Active in the television industry since 1976, when he produced one of PTV's first programmes to be aired in colours, the music show Jharnay, he first found success for composing and writing the song Dil Dil Pakistan in 1987, thereby introducing Vital Signs musical band in mainstream Pakistani television.
 He was also well-recognised for directing many critically acclaimed hit drama series on Pakistani television.

 He became internationally known and popular for directing TV shows including the 1982 classic Ankahi, comedy series Fifty Fifty (1980) and the travel documentary show, Gulls and Guys which was sponsored by the John Player Gold Leaf company and which was a commercial success reality show, and the military fiction series, Alpha Bravo Charlie (1998).
 Mansoor found further critical acclaim for his musical abilities, writing songs for Vital Signs in the 1990s and introduced the band nationwide.
 A versatile artist, he became a popular and respected film director after the release of critically acclaimed films Khuda Kay Liye (2007) and Bol (2011).
 Mansoor won much acclaim for his work including the Sitara-i-Imtiaz Award from the President of Pakistan in 2008.